Like it? Share it!

 Working Out Hungry May Hinder Your Fitness and Weight-loss

-An article in the 2011 issue of Strength and Conditioning Journal, Schoenfeld examined the research that’s been conducted on how our bodies function during exercise.
-He learned that, whether you are working out hungry or eat before exercise, your body burns fat the same.
+In a 2011 article published in the Strength and Conditioning Journal, Schoenfeld delved into research on how our bodies function during exercise.
+His findings indicate that whether you work out hungry or have eaten beforehand, your body’s fat-burning mechanism remains unchanged.

 Working Out Hungry Can Cause Muscle Loss